Results may vary from person to person

 Pre and post operative care

-Pre and post operative care is managed by our registered nurses.
-This will include pre operative assessment and post operative wound management.
+Your pre and post-operative care is managed by our registered nurses and includes pre-operative assessment and post-operative wound management.

 Risks and complications

 Thread Lift procedures are usually very safe and risks and complications are rare.
 Bruising and swelling are common and will gradually settle within 2 weeks.
 Puckering of the skin may also occur, however this can be remedied by light message from your doctor.
 The risk of infection is rare, however antibiotics will be prescribed as part of your treatment to prevent infection.
 You will also be supplied with a pre-operative wash to use prior to your procedure to reduce the risk of infection.